clementlefevre/clementlefevre.github.io/_posts/2017-05-10-french-elections.md

 In **Provence**, Le Pen scores high where :
 - average education level is low,
-- the number of freelance nurses is low,
+- the number of private nurses is low,
 - service sector is sparse,
-- altitude is low.
+- and, weirdly, altitude is low.

+This last element deserve a digression : [Siegfried](https://fr.wikipedia.org/wiki/Tableau_politique_de_la_France_de_l%27Ouest_sous_la_Troisi%C3%A8me_R%C3%A9publique), a french sociologist, son of a Minister, after having lost a campaign, decided to investigate the possible relationship between geology and political color.

+<p style="text-align: center;">*</p>

 <figure>
 <img src="/images/french_elections/correlograms/unnamed-chunk-7-2.png" style="width: 100%;">